RarelyCharlie/rarelycharlie.github.io/_listen/listen16.md

 This works both ways.
 If you want to chat to another listener, there is no need to wait for them to come online.
 Send a message anyway.
 Listeners often chat to each other while their status is set to offline.

-This setting prevents personal requests, but members can still send you messages.
+This setting prevents personal requests, but it does not prevent you from chatting.
+Members can still send you messages and you can reply.

 If you respond to a member's message while you are offline, and the member replies, and the exchange of messages becomes a live chat, it may be a good idea to change your status to busy.